LiorKogan/V1/README.md

   See Q130, Q216, Q264.

-- If _T_ is empty - M3 appears directly right of the leftmost entity in _B_
+- If 𝑇 is empty - M3 appears directly right of the leftmost entity in 𝐵
-- If _T_ is not empty and all the entities in _T_ appear right of all the entities in _B_: left of the rightmost entity in _T_.
-Otherwise: right of the leftmost entity in _T_
+- If 𝑇 is not empty and all the entities in 𝑇 appear right of all the entities in 𝐵: left of the rightmost entity in 𝑇. Otherwise: right of the leftmost entity in 𝑇
-- If entities in _T ∪ B_ are in different branches of a quantifier: directly left of the quantifier
+- If entities in 𝑇 ∪ 𝐵 are in different branches of a quantifier: directly left of the quantifier

 _**Q130:** The four oldest people_